Hunter Lawrence (American football): College career

 During his freshman year in 2006, Lawrence began handling the kickoff duties mid season and continued to do so as a sophomore in 2007.

 When he became a junior in 2008, Lawrence earned his spot as the field goal kicker for the Longhorns which he continued in his 2009 senior season as well.
 His most notable kick came during the 2009 Big 12 Championship Game against the Nebraska Cornhuskers.
 In the fourth quarter with one second put back on the clock, Nebraska held a 12–10 lead over Texas.
 Coach Mack Brown sent Lawrence out on the field to attempt the game winning kick after an official review put 1 second back on the clock.
 From 46 yards out Lawrence hit the field goal as time expired, winning the game 13–12, thus securing the Longhorns' third Big 12 Championship, as well as a BCS National Championship Game berth.

 Professional career

-2010 NFL draft

 Even though no kickers were selected in the 2010 NFL draft, Lawrence was quickly contacted by the Tampa Bay Buccaneers and signed after a brief tryout.
 The Buccaneers only had one kicker that they had just picked up in 2009.
 On August 24, 2010, the Buccaneers released Lawrence.